free office software

 Mac

-Students can get AutoDesk's computer-aided design software free for three years simply by registering.
+Students and educators can get AutoDesk's computer-aided design software free for one year simply by registering.
+You can renew your free access annually as long as you remain eligible.

-The package includes over 40 AutoDesk products, including AutoCAD which retails at £1,506 for a year's subscription!
+The package includes over 40 AutoDesk products, including AutoCAD, which usually costs £1,986 for a year's subscription!
 These are the most common computer-aided design packages used for everything from mechanical engineering design to urban planning.

-You get full functionality for three years, provided you're not using the software for commercial purposes.
+You get full functionality for free, provided you don't use the software for commercial purposes.

 Any student or teacher with an ac.uk email address can sign up to the AutoDesk Education Community where you download the software, as well as access forums, support and content sharing.
 It doesn't matter if you are part-time or about to graduate.